Letter to our stakeholders

 Regional distribution of GMF funding

-We tracked the regional distribution of loans and grants for sustainable community plans, feasibility studies, pilot projects and capital projects in 2022–2023.
+We tracked the regional distribution of loans and grants for planning, feasibility studies, pilot projects and capital projects in 2023-24.

 % of population6.5%